Goodness-of-fit methods for right-censored data: theory, implementation in R, and application in accelerated failure time models.

 An application of the methods to the accelerated failure time model (AFTM), a commonly used model in survival analysis, will be presented.
 We propose a simple approach that uses standardized residuals and the methods outlined to create GOF tools for AFTMs.

-Palabras clave: Goodness of fit, survival analysis, censored data, p-values, accelerated failure time models
+Palabras clave: Goodness of fit survival analysis censored data p-values accelerated failure time models